microsoft/nodejs-guidelines/README.md

   > :bulb: The module will be installed to the path indicated by `npm bin -g`.

-2. `http-server .` to start a basic fileserver from any directory.
+2. Run `http-server .` to start a basic fileserver from any directory.

 ### And much more!
 * [npm docs and tutorials](https://docs.npmjs.com/)
 * [Laurie Voss - npm past, present, and future](https://www.youtube.com/watch?v=-fqu-5IuOkc)

-## Configuring and customizing your Windows development environment
+## Configuring your Windows development environment
 ### Command line console and other useful tools
-One of the painpoints we hear from users is that the command line console in Windows could use some work.
+One of the pain points we hear from users is that the command line console in Windows could use some work.
 We hear ya, and we're [working on it](https://wpdev.uservoice.com/forums/266908).
 In the meantime, we want to enable you to have the best experience possible.
 So here are some links to recommended tools to complement your existing experience.
 * **cmd:** cmd has had some improvements in Windows 10, so be sure to check it out if you abandoned ship in the past :smiley:.
 When you're working with Node.js, chances are you'll be spending a bit more time in the console, so it's well worth brushing up on your CLI commands.
 * **PowerShell:** PowerShell is a powerful object-oriented shell (as opposed to a text-based shell).
 It's a bit of a learning curve, but well worth it.
 It also has a bunch of aliases for commands, like `ls`, that'll make bash-happy people feel more at home.
 Here's a [good walkthrough](https://developer.rackspace.com/blog/powershell-101-from-a-linux-guy/) of some PowerShell commands from a *nix perspective, and there are [many other resources](https://technet.microsoft.com/en-us/scriptcenter/dd742419.aspx) to help you get started.
 * **Chocolatey:** [Chocolatey](https://chocolatey.org) is the apt-get of Windows.
 There are also some other alternatives like Ninite which have their own advantages, but Chocolatey is the most commonly used.
-* **Git:** `choco install git`
+* **Git:** `choco install git`.
 * **nvm-windows:** https://github.com/coreybutler/nvm-windows - there are new versions of Node.js coming out all the time, so it can be annoying to migrate between versions. nvm-windows makes it way easier to switch between various versions.
 * **npm-windows-upgrade:** npm is shipped with Node.js, and upgrading on Windows often requires manual upgrade steps. npm-windows-upgrade makes this process much easier.
-Instally it by running `npm install npm-windows-upgrade -g`, and run the command by running `npm-windows-upgrade`.
+Install it by running `npm install npm-windows-upgrade -g`, and run the command by running `npm-windows-upgrade`.
 * **terminal emulators:** cmder and ConEmu.
-* **Cygwin:** [Cygwin](http://cygwin.com/index.html) can be handy if you're more familiar with bash, or are trying to use a node app that assumes a *nix environment.
-Cygwin is a distribution of popular GNU and other Open Source tools running on Microsoft Windows.
+* **Cygwin:** [Cygwin](http://cygwin.com/index.html) can be handy if you're more familiar with bash, or are trying to use a Node app that assumes a *nix environment.
+Cygwin is a distribution of popular GNU and other open source tools running on Microsoft Windows.
 The core part is the Cygwin library which provides the POSIX system calls and environment these programs expect.
 * **Putty:** ssh client.
 * **WinSCP:** free FTP client.
 * **Fiddler:** a web debugging tool.
 In general, people use it for the browser-side debugging, but you can also [configure it](http://stackoverflow.com/questions/8697344/can-a-proxy-like-fiddler-be-used-with-node-jss-clientrequest) to view server-side requests from Node.js.

-> :triangular_flag_on_post: **TODO** Provide more dev environment options and a powershell script to make things easier.
+> :triangular_flag_on_post: **TODO** Provide more dev environment options and a PowerShell script to make things easier.

-> :chart_with_upwards_trend: **IN PROGRESS** We're currently planning the next Windows release, so it's a great time to let us know your biggest command line painpoints!
+> :chart_with_upwards_trend: **IN PROGRESS** We're currently planning the next Windows release, so it's a great time to let us know your biggest command line pain points!

 ### Editors and IDEs
 * **[Visual Studio Code](https://code.visualstudio.com/)** is a light weight code editor.
 Yet, it offers powerful capabilies in [editing](https://code.visualstudio.com/Docs/editor/editingevolved),  [debugging](https://code.visualstudio.com/Docs/editor/debugging), and [git integration](https://code.visualstudio.com/Docs/editor/versioncontrol) for Node.js development.
 It is free and available on your favorite platform - Windows, Mac, and Linux.
 For more information, check out: http://johnpapa.net/visual-studio-code.

 * **[Node.js Tools for Visual Studio](https://aka.ms/explorentvs)** is a free, open-source extension that turns Visual Studio into a powerful Node.js IDE: intelligent code completions, advanced debugging and profiling, cloud deployment, unit-testing, REPL window, and more.
 For more information, check out this [overview video.](https://channel9.msdn.com/Blogs/Seth-Juarez/Nodejs-Tools-for-Visual-Studio)

-### MAX_PATH Explanation and Workarounds
+### MAX_PATH explanation and workarounds
-For the uninitiated, MAX_PATH is a limitation with many windows tools and APIs that sets the maximum path character length to 260 characters.
+For the uninitiated, MAX_PATH is a limitation with many Windows tools and APIs that sets the maximum path character length to 260 characters.
 There are some workarounds involving UNC paths, but unfortunately not all APIs support it, and that's not the default.
-This can be problematic when working with node modules because dependencies are often installed in a nested manner.
+This can be problematic when working with Node modules because dependencies are often installed in a nested manner.

 #### Workarounds